common-fate/docs-archive/docs/approvals/sso/00-sso-setup.md

 # Single Sign On

-In this guide, you'll use the `gdeploy` CLI to enable Single Sign On (SSO) for your Granted Approvals deployment.
-SSO with Granted Approvals consists of two components:
+In this guide, you'll use the `gdeploy` CLI to enable Single Sign On (SSO) for your Common Fate deployment.
+SSO with Common Fate consists of two components:

-1. Team members use their corporate credentials to authenticate to Granted Approvals.
+1. Team members use their corporate credentials to authenticate to Common Fate.
 This is achieved using the [SAML2.0](https://en.wikipedia.org/wiki/SAML_2.0) protocol.

-2. Users and groups from your corporate identity provider are synchronised with Granted Approvals.
+2. Users and groups from your corporate identity provider are synchronised with Common Fate.
 This allows you to define access rules which reference your corporate groups, and use your corporate identity provider as the single source of truth for user and group membership.

 ## Before you start